01 of 05

 Construction began immediately using materials salvaged from the ruined structures.
 Instead of the typical square layout, the new complex was built in a line along the base of the hill.

 In 1815, Father Payeras became Presidente of the California Missions, an office he held for four years.
 He stayed at La Purisima instead of moving to Carmel.
 In 1819, he was appointed to the highest rank among California Franciscans.

 After the Mexican Revolution in 1810, supplies stopped coming from Mexico, and so did money.
 Spanish governors would not let the Fathers buy things from foreign merchants, and there were shortages.
 The soldiers also grew dependent on the mission for their support and often abused the natives.

 Father Payeras died on April 28, 1823, and was buried under the pulpit.
-In 1824, growing conflict between the soldiers and the Indians turned into an armed revolt, starting when soldiers at Santa Inez flogged a La Purisima Mission neophyte.
+In 1824, the growing conflict between the soldiers and the Indians turned into an armed revolt, starting when soldiers at Santa Inez flogged a La Purisima Mission neophyte.
 When the news reached La Purisima, the neophytes took control.
-Father Ordaz, the soldiers and their families, fled to Santa Inez, leaving Father Rodriguez behind.
+Father Ordaz, the soldiers, and their families fled to Santa Inez, leaving Father Rodriguez behind.

 The natives built a fort and barricaded themselves inside, where they held out for more than a month.
 It took more than 100 soldiers from Monterey to regain control.
 Six Spaniards and seventeen Indians died in the conflict.
 As punishment, seven Indians were executed, and twelve others sentenced to hard labor at the Monterey military fort.